JennyZhong2022/Slot-Machine/readme.md

 # FreeSlots

 A simple, interactive slot machine game where users can bet and try their luck to win the jackpot!
+Let's [PLAY](https://jennyzhong2022.github.io/Slot-Machine/)

 ## Features